scc-digitalhub/docs/user/docs/tasks/resources.md

 ### Exposing services externally

-Various APIs and services (e.g., PostgREST or Dremio data services, Nuclio serverless functions) may be exposed externally, outside of the platform, on a public domain of the platform.
+Various APIs and services (e.g., PostgREST or Dremio data services, serverless functions) may be exposed externally, outside of the platform, on a public domain of the platform.
 Using KRM, the operation amounts to defining a new API gateway resource that will be transformed into the corresponding ingress routing specification.

 ![KRM API gateway create image](../images/krm/krm_apigw.png)